 • A tax invoice must mention the description of the goods or services.

-• The quantity of goods and unit or Unique Quantity Code should be properly mentioned.
+• The number of goods and unit or Unique Quantity Code should be properly mentioned.

-• Value of the goods, services or both that have been supplied must be stated in the invoice.
+• Value of the goods, services or both that have been supplied must be stated in the Invoicing under GST.

 • The taxable value of goods or services.